rcampbellbassac/KouangSiWaterfall/README.md

 # Kouang Si Waterfall
 _A Hand Painted Lao Signage Font_

-Kouang Si Waterfall - an Open Source and Open Licensed Display Font
+Kouang Si Waterfall - an Open Source and Open Licensed Display Font - SIL OFL v1.1 License

 # Check It Out
 You can view an example of this font with your web browser (works best on Chrome/Safari).
 [HTML Preview Service](https://htmlpreview.github.io/?https://github.com/rober42539/KouangSiWaterfall/blob/master/example.html)

+# Coverage
+This font only currently includes Lao.
+It doesn't have Latin numbers, symbols, and various other useful things.
+I plan to get around to them.
+Hey, why not beat me to it, make your own, and send a pull request?

 # Use the Font
 You can download and install the TTF on your computer, and use it freely:
 [Latest Kouang Si Waterfall TTF Font](https://github.com/rober42539/KouangSiWaterfall/raw/master/KouangSiWaterfall/OpenType-TT/KouangSiWaterfall-Regular.ttf)

 # Purpose
 Lao doesn't have a lot of font options.
-There are a couple decent fonts for general text that are open source/open licesned.
+There are a couple decent fonts for general text that are open source/open licesned (SIL OFL).
 There are some old fonts that aren't very modern, but do the job.
 But, there aren't many Lao display fonts, especially those designed to make headers and larger text more appealing for young people.
 This font is an attempt to change that.

 # Inspiration
 There's a sign for a waterfall in Luang Prabang, called Kouang Si Waterfall.
 Here is an example of the sign: